unrealircd/unrealircd-webpanel-plugins/README.md

 - **Stay Updated**: Keep your UnrealIRCd WebPanel, UnrealIRCd server, and plugins updated to the latest versions to mitigate known issues and vulnerabilities.

 ### Installation
-To install a plugin, follow the instructions provided in each plugin's individual README file.
-Generally, this involves copying the plugin files to the appropriate directory and configuring the UnrealIRCd WebPanel to recognize and use the plugin.
+To install a plugin from the repository, you can find the "Add New" button in the Plugins section on the webpanel.
+If you are creating your own plugin, generally this involves copying the plugin files to the appropriate directory and configuring the UnrealIRCd WebPanel to recognize and use the plugin (`config/config.php`)

 ### Contributing
 If you would like to contribute to this repository, please fork the repo, make your changes, and submit a pull request.
 Contributions are welcome but please ensure that your code is well-documented and tested.